Learn more about how the Cal Poly Humboldt Library can help

 Line drawing of H1n recorder including playback controls, 3.5mm input jack, and built in stereo mics.

-The Zoom H1n digital recorder allows you to capture quality audio easily.
-If you don’t have a smartphone (or any room to add apps or files!) this is a great way to record.
+The Zoom H1 digital recorders allow you to capture quality audio easily.
+These are a great, yet simple, solution if you don’t have a smartphone -- or any room to add apps or files!
 You can use the included USB cable to connect it to a computer or iOS device to use it as a microphone with any audio or video editing/recording software.
 Overdubbing capabilities make this a great option for recording music!

 Can I check one out now?